wojodesign/simplecart-js/README.md

 If you would like to use an older version, you can use a different branch or see them in the downloads area

+v3.0.1 changelog
+ - Added support for preventing items from being removed/added using event callbacks

 ## Version 3 Documentation

 A work in progress.....
 I'm putting it here until we